How To Melt Crayons In Silicone Molds The Easy Way

 Warning!
 My kids were very excited to see the crayons.

-Even with me standing right there they were tempted to touch the pan or melted wax.
-It all looks very cool, but make sure you don’t let anyone touch the hot surfaces and hot wax.
+Even with me standing right there, they were tempted to touch the pan or melted wax.
+It all looks very cool, but don’t let anyone touch the hot surfaces and wax.

 Notes On Melting Times

-- Make sure that your new crayons are fully cooled.
-Do not rush this part.
+- Let the wax fully cool: Do not rush this part.
 You don’t want to break your awesome creations.

-We also tried to melt the crayons at 200 degrees F, but it just was taking too long.
+OUR EXPERIMENT: We also tried to melt the crayons at 200 degrees F, but it took too long.
 We found the sweet spot at 275 degrees Fahrenheit.
-Remember just like with baking all things can vary, so just keep a close eye on your melted crayon wax as it is happening.
+Remember, just like with baking, all things can vary, so just keep a close eye on your melted crayon wax as it is happening.

 Factors That May Change The Crayon Melting Time

-- The size you cut or broke your crayons.
-Small pieces will not take nearly as long to melt as larger pieces.
+- SIZE: Small crayon pieces will not take nearly as long to melt as larger pieces.

-- Your oven runs differently than mine (sorry not really a baker to tell you why).
+- THE TYPE OF OVEN: Your oven runs differently than mine (sorry, I’m not a baker to tell you why).

-- The brand of crayons or even colors used.
-In past crayon projects, we have found that certain colors have a higher melting point than other colors.
+- DIFFERENT BRANDS AND COLORS: In past crayon projects, we found that specific colors have a higher melting point than others.

 Other Tips

-- You can attempt to make a rainbow crayon, just be careful because the darker colors can overtake the brighter ones.
+- DON’T ADD TOO MANY COLORS – You can attempt to make a rainbow crayon, but be careful because the darker colors can overtake the brighter ones.

-- Similar colored crayons or ones next to each other the color wheel seemed to work better.
+- USE SIMILAR COLORS – Colors next to each other in the color wheel seemed to work better.

-- Consider adding white crayon pieces when filling your crayon molds.
-It can create a cool design in your DIY crayons.
+- ADD A WHITE CRAYON – It can create a fabulous design in your DIY crayons.

-Even the youngest children can help make decisions about the colors they are using in this fun project.
-Our oldest was able to even understand that red and green might not work out too well because they are opposite on the color wheel.
+Even the youngest children can help decide the colors they use in this fun project.
+Our oldest could even understand that red and green might not work out well because they are opposite on the color wheel.

-Some of the cheaper molds you may find are only ice cube trays and are not labeled as oven-safe.
+Some cheaper molds are only ice cube trays and are not labeled oven-safe.

-You could use a heat gun, microwave, or even a blow dryer to melt crayons.
-However, the oven is the easiest way.
+You could use a heat gun, microwave, or blow dryer to melt crayons.
+However, in our opinion, using the oven is the easiest way.

 Our past experiences confirmed that Crayola crayons are the most vibrant and easiest to melt.
 Some of the other brands of crayons take a little bit longer.